 Meteorology: Observations, Forecast, and Disaster Prevention

-Collectively, this technology helps forecasters make detailed weather and wave forecasts, and issue typhoon warnings and other severe weather advisories when necessary.
+Collectively, this technology helps forecasters make detailed weather and wave forecasts, and provide tropical depression and typhoon forecasts, typhoon warnings and other severe weather advisories when necessary.
 There is also a real-time thunderstorm early warning system providing advance warnings.

 In the future, customized weather data and diversified applications providing information and alerts will be the key to broadening the scope of meteorological services